2025-08-21 3:02 AM - edited 2025-09-05 1:09 PM

 What I think the cube programmer API misses is a call to mass erase external memory.
 I see that there is an API massErase but it is documented to erase internal flash.
 (It takes as parameter a name but it is not documented what it means, The param is called sFlashMemName so I really don't understand it's use)

 I see there is a way to erase sectors but a single API like massEraseLoader (or massErase(FLASH_LOADER) or something like that would be cool).
 I know the flash loader can full erase a memory because one of the function it must provide is MassErase.
-It should be just a metter od exposing such API.
+I guess it should be just a metter od exposing such API.

-Another thing that got me confused is on much dependency is necessary to have the API working!
+Another thing that got me confused is how much dependency is necessary to have the API working!
 A lot of DLLs are required!
 Why I need QT stuff DLLs when I using a flash loader?
-Why not provide static linked dll so at least to reduce such dependency?
+Why not provide static linked dll so at least to reduce them?
 I understand why some are necessary like the JLInkArm.dll and similar, but the others, are a little bit too much in my opinion.

-Another small "issue" is why the Data_base need to be not in the current exe directory but the top of it.
-I found that because my loader wouldn't work.
+Another small "issue" I am facing is why the Data_base need to be not in the current exe directory but in the top one of it.
 There should be some API to set the path of it too and not having such path "fixed".

 I like the API and was easy to integrate in my application